Josh West (Home and Away): Storylines

 When Josh wants to take his relationship with Dani a step further, she is reluctant as she was raped the previous year by Kane Phillips (Sam Atwell).
 Kane's presence in the bay angers Josh, which puts a strain on their relationship.
 Josh also becomes privy to the fact that Kane is dating Kirsty.
 After a difficult time, Josh and Dani finally become intimate on the beach one night.
 Dani later moves in with Josh, Noah and Hayley to an apartment the four dub "The Palace".
 Josh's mother, Jackie (Julieanne Newbould), arrives in the bay and she pens an article that could potentially ruin local doctor and counsellor Flynn Saunders (Martin Dingle-Wall).
 Josh manages to talk her out of writing the article, and Flynn's reputation is saved.
 Josh faces his biggest test as a lifeguard when local doctor Charlotte Adams (Stephanie Jacobsen) goes for a final swim before leaving to work in an orphanage in Vietnam.
 Charlotte nearly drowns but is resuscitated by Josh.
-Unfortunately, Charlotte in hospital dies of complications a week later and Josh blames himself and decides to change career track.
+Unfortunately, Charlotte dies in hospital of complications a week later and Josh blames himself and decides to change career track.
 When Josh shares a kiss with Hayley, shortly after his breakup with Dani.
 Noah is incensed with rage and Josh moves out of the palace and into the flat above the Diner.
 Josh and Hayley date for a while but Alf Stewart (Ray Meagher), who is suffering a brain tumour, sees visions of an unhappy future for the couple.
 Hayley eventually breaks up with Josh.

 After being one of many suspects in the frame for the murder of Angie Russell (Laurie Foell), Josh discovers his father, Greg (Dane Carson) is ill and leaves to take over his business.
 Later in the year Josh makes several sporadic returns, including making plans to destroy and develop the drop in centre, destroying Colleen Smart's (Lyn Collingwood) mobile home, firing Jesse McGregor (Ben Unwin) from the Surf Club Gym.
 During one of Josh's visits, he learns Dani is to stand trial after running Kane down with her car and Josh is later subpoenaed to be a witness for the prosecution.
 He gives evidence against Dani and leans on Kirsty to sell her story about her romance with Kane to him so he can have it published in Jackie's paper.
 He causes further irritation when he tries to manipulate Tasha Andrews (Isabel Lucas).
 Having made too many enemies, Josh leaves town and nothing is heard of him for two years.